Ricky Kling: Career

-Due to building constraints, he was forced to look elsewhere for the 2009 Elite League speedway season and joined the Eastbourne Eagles for two seasons.
+Due to building constraints, Kling was forced to look elsewhere for the 2009 Elite League speedway season and joined the Eastbourne Eagles for two seasons.

-He the joined the Belle Vue Aces for the 2011 season and then Poole Pirates for the 2012 season.
+Kling the joined the Belle Vue Aces for the 2011 season and then Poole Pirates for the 2012 season.
 His final season in Britain was during the 2013 Premier League speedway season when he rode for the Plymouth Devils.

-In 2021, Kling made a one season comeback riding for Dackarna in the Elitserien.
+In 2021, Kling made a one-season comeback riding for Dackarna in the Elitserien.